 Dr. Ralph Boe is executive in residence in the Wright School of Business.
 Dr. Boe provides guidance to business students and is a frequent guest speaker to business classes.
-He often shares his ethical views in BUSA 3060 Business Ethics.
-In MNGT 4701 Strategic Management, Boe presents a case study of his former international carpet company, Carpet’s International, Inc. He returns at the end of each semester in the MNGT 4701 course to serve as an industry evaluator for senior-level team presentations.
-He is a frequent guest at the BUSA 3701 Professional Development class etiquette lunch and dinner events and works with junior-level students on mock interviewing, networking and preparing for the world of work.
+In MNGT 4701 Strategic Management, Boe presents a case study of his former international carpet company, Carpet’s International, Inc. He is a frequent guest at the BUSA 3701 Professional Development class etiquette lunch and dinner events and works with junior-level students on mock interviewing, networking and preparing for the world of work.
 He is engaged in scholarship and publishing with faculty.
 Boe and WSOB Dean, Dr. Marilyn Helms, wrote and published the CASE, Turnaround case at Carpets International in the CASE Journal, (2018) 14(4) pp. 1-22.
 Dr. Boe is also a member of the WSOB Business Advisory Council.

 Boe, born in the Staten Island Borough of New York City, N.Y. of immigrant parents from Norway, just retired from Beaulieu after 13 years as president and then CEO.
 He has over 44 years of experience in both carpet and fiber businesses.
 Boe is an experienced senior executive in management, operations, marketing/sales and strategic planning as well as an articulate communicator.

 Boe holds a Ph.D. in physical chemistry from the University of Maryland (1970), mathematics and chemistry from Augustana College (1965), plus a business management study from American Management Association (1982).